gluonhq/rich-text-area/README.md

 ### Samples

+Several demo samples, from basic to full-featured samples can be found in the samples folder.

+See [sample's readme](samples/README.md) for the complete lists of samples and their description.

+One of this samples is the [FullFeaturedDemo sample](samples/src/main/java/com/gluonhq/richtextarea/samples/FullFeaturedDemo.java).

-#### RichTextEditor sample
+#### FullFeaturedDemo sample

-One possible use of the RichTextArea control is as a RichTextEditor.
+One possible use of the RichTextArea control is as a rich text editor.

 The sample includes a number of menus and toolbars that allow the user apply actions over selections or at the caret location.

 #### Instructions